giacomomarchioro/PyEnergyDiagrams/README.md

 ```
 The results is displayed above.

-## Electron box
+## Electron boxes
-Also electron boexes can be added, the electron spin is automatically change following the aufbau principle.
+Also electron boxes can be added, the electron spin is automatically change following the aufbau principle.

 ![alt tag](https://github.com/giacomomarchioro/PyEnergyDiagrams/blob/master/md_images/boxplot.png)